revoltek/LiLF/README.md

 stations = RS106
 ```
 this config file works only for the LOFAR_cal and LOFAR_timesplit steps and is applied when running one of the two.
 Stations allows to select the stations to flag.

+### Development information
+The master branch is protected, issue a pull request to include your changes.